swapnilgangopadhyay07-blip/APC-INJECTION/README.md

   In contect to the APC INJECTION Shellcode (malicious code) is written into the virtual memory space of the target process _(ex-notepad.exe)_.

-  Even if there are permissions for VirtualallocEx() attackers can misuse the memory by using **SHELL CODE** but what is it ?
+  Even if there are permissions for VirtualallocEx() attackers can misuse the memory by using shell code but what is it ?
+# **SHELL CODE**

   A Shell Code is basically a A malicious Payload (CODE) that can make our system Vulnerable , but to run this payload in Virtual Memory the attacker needs to write it in a memory location with EXECUTE(X) permissions .
 It runs directly from the memory (ex - RAM ) of the machine i.e insted of running a program like